 On user requests (i.e. when users need to claim these points that are representing pool units), Stack generate a signature that contains user related details and the amount of units to be claimed.
 The contract verifies that the signature is originated from a Stack whitelisted signer and allocate the units once the signature is verified.

-will be performed, ensuring that the different streams inherent to a program are closed on time.
+Additionally, Superfluid will run some offchain monitoring system to ensure that programs do not overrun their duration (see FluidProgramDetails::duration in FluidEPProgramManager).
+Upon detecting an approaching end of a program a transaction call to stopFunding will be performed, ensuring that the different streams inherent to a program are closed on time.
 It is assumed that these calls will be performed on time.

-contracts that rely on offchain automation.
+In regards with the token vesting mechanism (SupVesting), the protocol integrate with Superfluid VestingScheduler contracts that rely on offchain automation.
 These automations are managed and monitored by the Superfluid Foundation.
 They guarantee that the vesting are being started & terminated on-time.

 What properties/invariants do you want to hold even if breaking them has a low/unknown impact?